 There are lives that are attached to the city, reaching high, with the ambition to conquer the world.
 There are also lives that are absorbed in their own dreams.
 All of those dreams are the embodiment of beautiful youth.

-Phieng Khoi is over 91 square kilometers wide, located at an altitude of over 1,500 meters above sea level, with more than 8,000 people.
-There is also a historical site of the Vietnam - Laos revolution, where the Mong people helped President Kaysone Phomvihane in Lao Kho village.
-Phieng Khoi has cold winters, but also hot summers, and is one of the key areas of Yen Chau district (old).
+Phieng Khoai is more than 91 square kilometers wide, located at an altitude of over 1,500 meters above sea level, with more than 8,000 people.
+There is also a Vietnam - Laos revolutionary historical site, where the Mong people helped President Kaysone Phomvihane in Lao Kho village.
+Phieng Khoai has cold winters, but also hot summers, and is one of the key areas of Yen Chau district (old).

-Lieutenant Colonel Lu Hong Vinh educates local people about how to avoid online fraud.
+Lieutenant Colonel Lu Hong Vinh educates local people on how to avoid online fraud.

 The day Lu Hong Vinh returned to Phieng Khoai, many people were still skeptical, not knowing if the young soldier had enough courage to stay in the strange and harsh border area.
-Time passed like weaving, this moon season passed, this farming season came, in the blink of an eye, the police officer in charge of Lu Hong Vinh commune wore the rank of lieutenant colonel, becoming one of the first regular commune police chiefs of Yen Chau district.
+Time passed like weaving cloth, this moon season passed, this farming season came, in a flash, the police officer in charge of Lu Hong Vinh commune wore the rank of lieutenant colonel, becoming one of the first regular commune police chiefs of Yen Chau district.

-Talking about the work of the highland commune police, perhaps the stories are endless.
+Talking about the work of the highland commune police, there are probably endless stories.
 Lu Hong Vinh started from the first lesson of staying in the village, which is the lesson of humanity.
 Creating trust with the people, being close to the people in every meal and sleep, from the happy days of the village to the hardships and fatigue of every family.
 Wherever there is a need, there is the police, wherever there is difficulty, there is the police.

-Vinh never thought when he started his journey to the commune how long he would stay in Phieng Khoi.
-Vinh never asked himself if he was at a disadvantage in this remote area.
-He only knew that the four seasons of spring, summer, autumn and winter, the faded military uniforms from the rain and sun, the sessions going to the villages to propagate policies and laws to the people, the times listening to difficult stories, discussing solutions for each difficult situation, and finding ways with the people to develop the economy, reduce poverty, and maintain a stable area... made Vinh not think about his own advantages and disadvantages.
+Vinh never thought when he started his journey to the commune how long he would stay in Phieng Khoai.
+Vinh never asked himself, would he be at a disadvantage in this far away land?
+He only knew that the four seasons of spring, summer, autumn and winter, the faded military uniforms from the rain and sun, the sessions of going to the villages to propagate policies and laws to the people, the times of listening to difficult stories, discussing solutions to each difficult situation, and finding ways with the people to develop the economy, reduce poverty, and maintain a stable area... made Vinh not think about his own advantages and disadvantages.

 Lieutenant Colonel Lu Hong Vinh recalled: "My most memorable memory was during a patrol from the commune center to Lao Kho village.
 It was pouring rain.
 My teammates and I had to take shelter from the rain in a local hut.
 We were warmed by the fire and invited to a meal by the locals.
 After that, we continued on our mission when we discovered a man and a woman who were suspected of illegally transporting drugs.
 We asked them to stop the vehicle, check it and discovered that the two subjects had nearly 400 synthetic drug pills on them."